snigdha1284/Event-Management-System/README.md

-# 🚀 Event Glow: Premium Campus Management System
+# 🚀 Event Management System

 A sophisticated, full-stack Event Management platform built with the **MERN Stack** (MongoDB, Express, React, Node.js).
 Designed for campus organizations to manage events with real-time analytics, secure role-based access, and a premium, modern aesthetic.